apache/doris-website/docs/sql-manual/sql-statements/Data-Manipulation-Statements/OUTFILE.md

         max_file_size: the size limit of a single file, if the result exceeds this value, it will be cut into multiple files, the value range of max_file_size is [5MB, 2GB] and the default is 1GB.
 (When specified that the file format is ORC, the size of the actual division file will be a multiples of 64MB, such as: specify max_file_size = 5MB, and actually use 64MB as the division; specify max_file_size = 65MB, and will actually use 128MB as cut division points.)
         delete_existing_files: default `false`.
 If it is specified as true, you will first delete all files specified in the directory specified by the file_path, and then export the data to the directory.For example: "file_path" = "/user/tmp", then delete all files and directory under "/user/"; "file_path" = "/user/tmp/", then delete all files and directory under "/user/tmp/"
         file_suffix: Specify the suffix of the export file.
 If this parameter is not specified, the default suffix for the file format will be used.

-    File-format related properties:
-        parquet.compression: When the specified export file format is Parquet, the desired compression method for the Parquet file can be set to GZIP, BROTLI, ZSTD, LZ4, LZO, BZ2, or UNCOMPRESSED.
-The default value is SNAPPY.
-This parameter is supported from version 2.1.5. orc.compression: When the specified export file format is ORC, the desired compression method for the ORC file can be set to PLAIN, SNAPPY, ZLIB, or ZSTD.
-The default value is ZLIB.
-This parameter is supported from version 2.1.5.
+        compress_type: When specifying the export file format as Parquet or ORC, you can choose the compression method for the Parquet or ORC files.
+For Parquet file format, you can specify the compression method as SNAPPY, GZIP, BROTLI, ZSTD, LZ4, LZO, BZ2, or PLAIN, with the default being SNAPPY.
+For ORC file format, you can specify the compression method as PLAIN, SNAPPY, ZLIB, or ZSTD, with the default being ZLIB.
+This parameter is supported starting from version 2.1.5.
+(PLAIN means no compression is used.)

     Broker related properties need to be prefixed with `broker.`: broker.name: broker name
         broker.hadoop.security.authentication: specify the authentication method as kerberos